-|Filing of a Limited Liability Partnership Annual Return|
+|Filing of a Limited Liability Partnership Confirmation Statement|

-After an LLP formation, the designated member of an LLP holds the responsibility for the filing of an LLP annual return.
+After an LLP formation, the designated member of an LLP holds the responsibility for the filing of an LLP confirmation statement.
 Every LLP must appoint at least two designated members.
 While anyone can become a designated member, the only restrictions are that they must not have been disqualified from acting as a company director or designated member of an LLP, or experienced undischarged bankruptcy.
 If there are fewer than two members of an LLP, all members will deemed to be designated members.

 While designated members have the same rights and duties towards the LLP as other members, the law places additional responsibilities on designated members.
 In particular, designated members are responsible for the following: -